AdobeDocs/experience-platform.en/help/edge/fundamentals/installing-the-sdk.md

 >[!IMPORTANT]
 >
->In the end of April 2024, the Adobe Experience Platform Web SDK will be removing support for all versions of Internet Explorer.
+>At the end of April 2024, the Adobe Experience Platform Web SDK will be removing support for all versions of Internet Explorer.

 This SDK uses promises, which are a method of communicating the completion of asynchronous tasks.
 The [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) implementation used by the SDK is natively supported by all target browsers except [!DNL Internet Explorer].
 To use the SDK on [!DNL Internet Explorer], you must have `window.Promise` [polyfilled](https://remysharp.com/2010/10/08/what-is-a-polyfill).